huxiaoti/deeptrio/README.md

     | -h  | --help | No | Help message|

 ### Run DeepTrio for Visualization
-1. To run DeepSol for visualization on your own query protein pairs you need to prepare the following three things:
+1. To run DeepTrio for visualization on your own query protein pairs you need to prepare the following three things:

     * The first protein File: which must contain only one protein in fasta format.
 For example: